TABOU1-NFT/beta-test/README.md

 # Welcome to the TABOU1 Beta Test!

+First and foremost, we would like to stress that everything in the betatest is FREE and doesn't require REAL MONEY.

 Thank you for participating in the beta test of our music platform.
 We appreciate your help in ensuring a smooth user experience.

 In this message, we will guide you through the steps to test the features of our service and access your rewards once you have completed the “test drive”